-LATCH system lower anchor locations LATCH (Lower Anchors and Tethers for CHildren) SYSTEM
+LATCH system lower anchor locations (King cab models)

+LATCH (Lower Anchors and Tethers for CHildren) SYSTEM

 Your vehicle is equipped with special anchor points that are used with LATCH (Lower Anchors and Tethers for CHildren) system compatible child restraints.
 This system may also be referred to as the ISOFIX or ISOFIX compatible system.
 With this system, you do not have to use a vehicle seat belt to secure the child restraint.
-LATCH lower anchor
+The LATCH lower anchor points are provided to install child restraints in the rear outboard seating positions only.
+Do not attempt to install a child restraint in the center position using the LATCH lower anchors.